Spidy123222/iOS-Debugging-JIT-Guides/README.md

 # Welcome to the List of Guides for Debugging/JIT on iOS/iPadOS 13+
 This Page has List of Guides for Debugging and doing JIT on iOS/iPadOS 13+ but some of this can work in lower versions with less convinence by having to be tethered to a compter during the whole time so it is recommended to use these on iOS 13 and above.

+**NOTICE: Currently All Below tutorials use a computer of some sort!**

 ## FAQ

 **Q: Why would i need to use these?**